Publication Ethics and Malpractice Statement

 Guidelines for Submissions

-Occasional Papers on Religion in Eastern Europe (OPREE) is a peer-reviewed, multidisciplinary, multi-religious journal.
+Occasional Papers on Religion in Eastern Europe is a peer-reviewed, multidisciplinary, multi-religious journal.
 We accept submissions on any aspect of the religious history, life and situation of the former socialist countries of eastern and central Europe and Eurasia (former Soviet Union).

 We will be publishing other material besides journal articles under a separate heading (such as travel or meeting reports, announcements of conferences, instructions for certain activities, responses to articles, reprints from other publications, documents, etc.) If you wish to publish in this section, please let the editors know.